AnandChowdhary/books-to-read/README.md

 GitHub because I can version-control this markdown file.

-- Sprint by Jake, Zeratsky, John, Kowitz, Braden Knapp
+- Sprint by Jake Knapp
 - Hooked by Nir Eyal
 - ~~The Hard Thing About Hard Things by Ben Horowitz~~
 - The Effective Executive by Peter F. Drucker